home-assistant/home-assistant.io/source/_integrations/litterrobot.markdown

 ## Services

-Services are utilized for additional functionality that is available in the Litter-Robot companion app.
+Services are utilized for additional functionality that is available in the Whisker (previously Litter-Robot) companion app.
 The following are currently available:

 ### set_sleep_mode

 Enables (with `start_time` parameter) or disables sleep mode on the Litter-Robot.
+Currently, this is limited to only the Litter-Robot 3.
+To make changes to the sleep schedule on your Litter-Robot 4, please continue to use the Whisker app.

 | Parameter  | Type   | Required | Description                                                                                                                                                                                                                                                                                                                                              |
 | ---------- | ------ | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |